pingidentity/pingdirectory-go-client/configurationapi/docs/AddTrustedCertificateRequest.md

 NewAddTrustedCertificateRequestWithDefaults instantiates a new AddTrustedCertificateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCertificateName

-`func (o *AddTrustedCertificateRequest) GetCertificateName() string`

-GetCertificateName returns the CertificateName field if non-nil, zero value otherwise.

-### GetCertificateNameOk

-`func (o *AddTrustedCertificateRequest) GetCertificateNameOk() (*string, bool)`

-GetCertificateNameOk returns a tuple with the CertificateName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCertificateName

-`func (o *AddTrustedCertificateRequest) SetCertificateName(v string)`

-SetCertificateName sets CertificateName field to given value.

 ### GetSchemas